pp4rs/2022-uzh/docs/announcements.md

         * The project must be version controlled, with each contributor making commits.
 One final commit is not enough.
         * Inputs and outputs must be in separate folders. -->

+!!! note "Room"
+    *Date Posted: 2022-08-23*

+    All sessions will take place in room FRE-D-14 ([Freestrasse 36](https://www.plaene.uzh.ch/FRE/room/FRE-D-14)).
+Any further room changes will be signalled on Teams and on this page.

 !!! note "Welcome Message"
     *Date Posted: 2022-07-18*